woojink/ortholist/README.md

 ## Instructions
 ### Pre-requisites
-This project makes use of Python 3 and MySQL.
-If you're on OS X / macOS, you can get these by first installing [Homebrew](https://brew.sh/) by putting the following on your Terminal:
+This project makes use of Python 3.
+If you're on macOS, you can get these by first installing [Homebrew](https://brew.sh/) by putting the following on your Terminal:
 ```bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```